neelsmith/latin102/docs/checklist/composition1/index.md

     2. you use the accusative case for the subject
     3. if the subject is the *same* as the subject of main verb, remember to use the reflexive pronoun *se* rather than a form of *is, ea, id*.
     4. if you are using a perfect passive infinitive or a future active infinitive, remember that since those compound infinitive forms are using the infinitive *esse* with an adjective, the adjective must agree in gender and number with the accusative subject of the infinitive.
+- *Greek names*.
+Like Latin, Greek nouns had cases, so Latin speakers often just used Greek nouns in their Greek form!
+Iole is one of those names:  her nominative is *Iole*, her Greek accusative is *Iolen*; if you need to refer to her in another case in your composition, you should use a good Latin pronoun that you already know!

 ## Review